BYUcs236ta/cs236_Decker_Goodrich/Lab1.md

 `TODO: Write the constructor yourself.
 Take a screenshot of the constructor you wrote and turn it in (s1)` Feel free to use your IDE to generate it.
 Your constructor should initialize the "type", "contents", and "line" variables using its arguments.

-4. Write "toString" function for the "Token" class
+4. Write "toString" function for the "Token" class. *Make sure it is in public*
 ~~~c++
   string toString() const {
     stringstream out;